Planet

 OFAC License or Clearance: What Your Business Needs to Work with U.S. Sanctions

 Sanctions imposed by the U.S. Office of Foreign Assets Control (OFAC) create a complex legal environment for companies worldwide.
-These restrictions affect not only American organizations but also any business integrated into the international financial system.
-Understanding the available legal tools becomes not just an advantage but a necessity for survival.
-The two main paths are obtaining an OFAC license and undergoing the clearance procedure.
-The choice between them entirely depends on your unique situation and ultimate goals.
+These sanctions use trade restrictions and the blocking of assets to promote their foreign policy and national security goals.
+As such, the restrictions affect not only American organizations but also any business integrated into the international financial system.
+That means understanding the available legal tools isn’t just an advantage, but a necessity for survival against economic and trade sanctions.

 What is OFAC and why do its decisions affect the whole world?